 San Diego’s Roots Lie in Old Town.
-Step foot into the “birthplace of San Diego” with a visit to Old Town.
-High upon the hill in Presidio Park sits the Presidio Mission, the city’s most recognizable historic landmark established by the Spaniard Kumeyaay tribe in 1769.
+Step foot into the “birthplace of California” with a visit to Old Town.
+High upon the hill in Presidio Park sits the Mission San Diego de Alcala, the city’s most recognizable historic landmark established by the Spanish Franciscan order in 1769.
 It is this historical landmark that has quickly become San Diego’s “unofficial” logo.

 The story of Old Town can be told through every clay brick and adobe structure seen.
 With over 27 historical buildings and sites, it’s no secret that Old Town is San Diego’s tourist attraction for all ages.
 The community’s reputation for educational tours and entertainment remains unmatched.
 The Whaley House, originally known for its live theatrical performances, is now a hot-spot for paranormal activity and was named the Travel Channel’s #1 choice for Most Haunted Establishment in the United States!

 Honoring the area’s Spanish roots and keeping pioneer traditions alive, Old Town is one of the only communities in the United States that still has a working blacksmith shop, Blackhawk Livery Stable and tequila factory, the Old Town Tequila Factory Restaurant & Cantina.
 Two shopping experiences that can’t be overlooked include theBazaar Del Mundo and the Harney Street Market.
 Both host a variety of local artisans, who specialize in custom textiles, pottery and jewelry; all fine gifts for December’s Fiesta Navidad.